twaddington/django-olcc/README.md

     $ python manage.py syncdb

+A development fixture has been provided to get you up and running quickly.
+You can import this fixture by running:

+    $ python manage.py loaddata olccdev

-You can import product data into your database by running:
+You can import fresh product data into your database by running:

     $ python manage.py olccfetch